The Shih Poo is a loving and energetic little designer dog. His zest for life is intoxicating.

 You should also bear in mind that buying a puppy from websites that offer to ship your dog to you immediately can be a risky venture.

 Use the internet.
-There are many websites that can help you locate a Shih Poo in your area.
+Many websites can help you locate a Shih Poo in your area.
 Social media is another great way to find the Shih Poo that you desire.

 Post on your Facebook page that you are looking for one so that your online friends and their friends can help you locate a good breeder.